The Hidden Cost to Dog Owner and Society

 What is the alternative to Obedience Training?

 Noticing the inherent flaws of Obedience Training, Tim Carter as the founder of MYGERMANSHEPHERD.ORG realized at the beginning of the third millennium that we currently share, that Obedience Training needs to be replaced by something better.
 Something that better meets the dog's inherited traits and psychology.
-Something that doesn't mislead dog owners into believing that they have trained their dog (or that a professional dog trainer has trained their dog) when all that has been done is to entice or to frighten the dog while you were there, or while the trainer was there.
+Something that doesn't mislead dog owners into believing that they have trained their dog - or that a professional dog trainer has trained their dog - when all that has been done is to entice or to frighten the dog while you were there, or while the trainer was there.

-What means Behavior Training?
+What means Behavior Training - to us?

 Our Behavior Training is void of the idea of "obedience" and "disobedience".
 There is no reward and no punishment for behavior.
 When you think about it, reward and punishment for dog behavior don't even make sense because dogs naturally behave different than people.
 So why reward or punish nature?
 Dog owners really have been misled for decades.

 This means we must be able to be conscious and self-critical of our own behavior, and we must be able to read the dog's body language .
 Note that dogs learn everything from what we do, and next to nothing from what we say.
-When you think "the dog learned my command", then the dog really learned from your body language.
+When you think "the dog learned my command" then the dog really learned from your body language.